polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 ## Building Linux Using Yocto
-This section describes the procedure to build the Disk image and loading it into an SD card using bitbake and standard disk utilities.
+This section describes the procedure to build the Disk image and loading it into an uSD card using bitbake and standard disk utilities.

 Yocto Release Activity: